ram2134/ChainTalent/README.md

 # ReconChain

-This project is developed by CS731 Project Group 1, consisting of Ayush Kothiyal, Deepak Mathur, Vinay Agrawal, and Vamshikiran Morlawar.
-ReconChain is a decentralized platform that facilitates secure, transparent, and efficient communication between parties involved in a project.
+This project is developed by CS731 Project Group , consisting of RamaChandra,Abhilash and Vatsal.
+ChainTalent is a decentralized platform that facilitates secure, transparent, and efficient communication between parties involved in a project.

 ## Steps to Run the Project